|In 5 words: Nice town, enjoy the beer.

-For your visit one day should be more than enough.
+For your visit one day may be enough.

 Distances are walkable in all instances.

-Left for another visit: Trinity College; National Museum; Dublin Castle; St Patrick’s and Christ Church cathedrals.
+Left for another visit: Book of Kells; National Museum; St Patrick’s cathedral.

-Dublin is a pleasant enough city, but there is not much remarkable about it.
-Lovers of Irish beer will find a good measure of delight in bar-hopping on Temple Bar (which is both the name of an establishment and the street on which it is situated).
-For the rest of us, there are neither major sights nor magnificent public spaces to sustain interest for any protracted duration of time.
+Dublin is a pleasant enough city but not too remarkable.
+Lovers of Irish beer will find a good measure of delight in bar-hopping.
+For the rest of us, there are not much in the way of major sights or magnificent public spaces to sustain interest for any protracted duration of time.

 Things to See

-Dublin city center is quite small, and seemingly concentrated on the Grafton Street pedestrian shopping area, which is continuously bustling, while a few blocks in almost any direction would take you to considerably sleepier areas.
-Temple Bar, where the most popular pubs are concentrated, is located nearby and gets crazily crowded at nights.
+Dublin city center is relatively small, with Grafton Street pedestrian shopping area being its focal point.
+This area is continuously bustling, while a few blocks in almost any direction would take you to considerably sleepier areas.
+The most famous concentration of pubs is nearby in Temple Bar ♥ (this is the name of the area on the bank of River Liffey, although there is also one bar that appropriates the name for itself); it gets crazily crowded on most nights.

-The architecture is dominated by the four-story, flat-façade brownstones, which are fairly gloomy in their uniformity.
-Pedestrian central streets inject some variety into that, but with nothing exceptional.
+The architecture is dominated by the four-story, flat-façade brownstones, which are fairly unexceptional in their uniformity.
+Pedestrian central streets inject some variety into that.
 There are a few attractive churches (which reputedly are rather unembellished on the interior), but also a fair share of plain modern boxes.

 Glendalough ♥♥, about 30 miles south of Dublin, is a part of Wicklow Mountains National Park centered on a ruined monastic village.
 The monastery and its round tower is a popular attraction in itself, but there are also miles of walking trails of varying difficulty around the hills and lakes.

-The marina-fronted suburb of Howth, 10 miles north of Dublin center, is a charming community, hosting a number of good seafood eateries (based on some local recommendations, none of which we endeavored to check out).
+The peninsula suburb of Howth, 10 miles northeast of Dublin center, is a charming community, hosting a number of good seafood eateries.

 Places to Eat

-Up the road from Glendalough visitor center, Wicklow Heather ♥♥ serves contemporary and traditional Irish food in a sophisticated restaurant environment, masquerading as a country inn from the exterior.
-The vegetable soup was an unequivocal hit with everyone in our party, and dishes such as stuffed mushrooms with garlic cream-cheese, chicken liver paté,
+Up the road from Glendalough visitor center, Wicklow Heather ♥ serves contemporary and traditional Irish food in a sophisticated restaurant environment, masquerading as a country inn from the exterior.